City Turns Blind Eye as Flock Uses Kids’ Gym Cameras for Sales Demo

 3. Cisco – Cisco’s advanced video surveillance solutions have been deployed in various municipal contexts, including city parks and schools.
 While Cisco promotes public safety, critics question whether such measures perpetuate surveillance-overreach, especially given that poor data management can lead to misuse.

 4. PredPol – As a predictive policing tool, PredPol uses historic crime data to forecast criminal activity.
 However, its use by police departments has faced backlash for racial bias and privacy infringements, illuminating the risks associated with predictive analytics in public safety.
+The urgent need for accountability in tech deployment is echoed in 5 Interaction Models That Are Reshaping Financial Services in 2023.

 The implications of these technologies extend far beyond their initial intent.
 As cities invest heavily in $2 billion worth of surveillance tech—according to the Surveillance Technology Oversight Project—it’s critical that stakeholders scrutinize the ethical ramifications of such tools.